Explanation

 The engine, the project generator, and the template

-Let me start by marking some names clearer.
+Let me start by making some names clearer.

 • The template is the collection of files and folders written with some placeholders.
 For instance, the link to a GitHub project will be something like https://github.com/{{ PackageOwner }}/{{ PackageName }}.jl.